neelsmith/orthochecker/prompts.md

 - the value of the `urn` property
 - the `text` property highlighted so that valid characters are colored green and invalid characters are colored red

+---

+Thanks!
+Now remove the display of the first five tokens.